Bengali nationalism: Creation of Bangladesh

 The Language movement and its fallout had created substantial cultural and political animosity between the two wings of Pakistan.
 Despite constituting a majority of the Pakistani population, Bengalis constituted a small part of Pakistan's military, police and civil services.
 Ethnic and socio economic discrimination against Bengali people aggravated and agitations arose in East Pakistan over sectional bias, neglect and insufficient allocation of resources and national wealth.

-Steeped in Perso-Arabic culture, West Pakistanis saw Bengali culture as too closely associated with Hindu culture.
+Steeped in Perso-Arabic culture, West Pakistanis thought Bengali culture too closely associated with Hindu culture even it served great contribution to Islamic Culture.
+Bengali Muslims became a constant victim of racism socially and culturally.
 One of the first groups demanding the independence of East Pakistan was the Shadhin Bangla Biplobi Porishad (Free Bengal Revolutionary Council).
 Under Sheikh Mujibur Rahman, the Awami League became more secular in character, changing its name from Awami Muslim League to just Awami League. and launched the Six point movement demanding substantial political, administrative and economic autonomy for East Pakistan.